rui-castro/roo/README.markdown

 ## License

+**Since this fork doesn't use the 'spreadsheet' gem, the license is MIT / Expat license.**
-While Roo is licensed under the MIT / Expat license, please note that the 'spreadsheet' gem [is released under](https://github.com/zdavatz/spreadsheet/blob/master/LICENSE.txt) the GPLv3 license.
+~~While Roo is licensed under the MIT / Expat license, please note that the 'spreadsheet' gem [is released under](https://github.com/zdavatz/spreadsheet/blob/master/LICENSE.txt) the GPLv3 license.~~

 ## Usage: